Caring for your sheets.

-As already mentioned previously at the Manchester Factory we always recommend that customers follow the care instructions by which is provided by the manufacturers.
-In general it’s recommended to wash bed sheets in warm to cold water (30deg) rather than hot water, which can shrink the material fibres this is essentially the case with natural fibres such as (bamboo, Cotton &Eucalyptus ).
+In general, it’s recommended to wash bed sheets in warm to cold water (30deg) rather than hot water, which may shrink the material fibers this is essentially the case with natural fibers such as (bamboo, Cotton & Eucalyptus ).

 Cotton Sateen /Bamboo

-Cotton Sateen is dreamy it has a silk like touch.
-Cotton Sateen weave is constructed four threads that run over a single thread, which creates that ultra-smooth silky finish.
+Cotton Sateen is dreamy it has a silk-like touch.
+Cotton Sateen weave is constructed of four threads that run over a single thread, which creates that ultra-smooth silky finish.

-- Wash sateen’s fabric separately from towels and other clothing to prevent pulling.
-This allows for better circulation and a cleaner result.
+- Wash fabric separately from towels and other clothing to avoid pilling.

 - Avoid tumble drying.
 If there's no other option, do so using a low heat setting.

-Cotton percale is crisp and has some what of a matte finish and this is due to the weave’s even, cross-hatched pattern throughout the fabric.
+Cotton percale is crisp and has somewhat of a matte finish and this is due to the weave’s even and cross-hatched pattern throughout the fabric.

 - Wash in warm to cold water with mild soap.
 Too much soap or starch causes the fabric to feel scratchy.

-- Wash linen in a gentle cold or lukewarm cycle, with mild detergent to protect its fibres.
+- Wash linen in a gentle cold or lukewarm cycle, with a mild detergent to protect its fibers.

-- When your linen is new, we recommend tumble drying on a low setting, so it softens faster.
+- It's recommend to tumble drying on a low setting, so it softens faster.

 Yellowing of bedding can be quite a common concern that we have from our customers check out our blog on “why does bedding go yellow”

-I use an unopened packet of fabric softener and just place the package between the set of sheets in the line cupboard and they always smell nice and fresh.
+Tip* I use an unopened packet of fabric softener and just place the package between the set of sheets in the linen cupboard and they always smell nice and fresh.

 If you are looking to invest in a new sheet set visit our website and see our full collection of sheets.